Furry Tales Children’s Story Competition

 - Does the story help to promote how amazing cats are as companion pets?

-We have also engaged some expert guest judges to help us identify the short story from each competition category that should be developed into our Children’s Story Book.
+We have also engaged some expert guest judges to help us identify the short story that should be developed into our Children’s Story Book.
+Our judging panel for our 2022 Furry Tales Writing Competition including the teaching team at Watsonia Preschool (watsoniapreschool.com.au) and our Cat Protection Society Volunteer and Community Outreach Manager and Marketing and Communications Manager.